prog4biol/pfb2023/unix.md

 ---

-# Unix
+# Unix (linux, mac OS)

 ## Unix 1

 ### Unix Overview

-#### What is the Command-Line?
+#### What is the Command Line?

+Underlying the pretty Mac OSX Graphical User Interface (GUI) is the operating system (OS).
+It's based on BSD which is a version of Unix.
+Linux is pretty similar and also a very common OS in bioinformatics and you'll run into dialects by Red Hat, Ubuntu and others.

-Underlying the pretty Mac OSX Graphical User Interface (GUI) is a powerful command-line operating system (OS).
-The command-line gives you access to the internals of the OS, and is also a convenient way to write custom software and scripts.
+The command line gives you access to the internals of the OS, and is also a convenient way to write custom software and scripts.

-Many bioinformatics tools are written to run on the command-line and have no Graphical User Interface.
-In many cases, a command-line tool is more versatile than a graphical tool, because you can easily combine command-line tools into automated scripts that accomplish custom tasks without human intervention.
+Most bioinformatics tools are written to run on the command line and have no Graphical User Interface.
+In many cases, a command line tool is more versatile than a graphical tool, because you can easily combine command line tools into automated scripts that accomplish custom tasks sequentially without human intervention.

-In this course, we will be writing Python scripts and running them exclusively from the command-line based.
+In this course, we will be writing Python scripts and running them from the command line.

+The Unix OS is complicated and there are always more things to learn about it.
+We'll just cover enough to get you going and show you

 ### The Basics

 #### Logging into Your Workstation

 Your workstation is an iMac.
 To log into it, provide your user name and password.
-Your username is 'pfb' + workstation number and the password is 'pfb2023'
+Your username is 'student' and the password is 'pfb2022'

-#### Bringing up the Command-Line
+#### Bringing up the command line

-To bring up the command-line, use the Finder to navigate to _Applications->Utilities_ and double-click on the _Terminal_ application.
+To bring up the command line, use the Finder to navigate to _Applications->Utilities_ and double-click on the _Terminal_ application.
 This will bring up a window like the following:

 <img src="unix.assets/Screen Shot 2022-10-09 at 8.27.56 PM.png" alt="Screen Shot 2022-10-09 at 8.27.56 PM" style="zoom:90%;" />

-You can open several Terminal windows at once.
+You can open many Terminal windows at once.
 This is often helpful.
+A common way to work is to open your code editor in one window, run the code from another and view data and files in another.

 You will be using the Terminal application a lot, so I suggest that you drag its icon into the shortcuts bar at the bottom of your screen.